rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         |===================================|============================================|
         ```

         As we can see we have two sets of Smart Wallets with their own verifiers.
-This is because each verifier use the factory to do deploy and relay validations.
-For testing purposes we will be using the Smart Wallet Contracts.
+This is because each verifier uses the factory to do deploy and relay validations.
+For testing purposes, we will be using the Smart Wallet Contracts.

     - Testnet
       * To start the process on `Testnet` we need an account with funds.
-The funds retreival con be done from the [tRBTC Faucet](https://faucet.rsk.co/).
+The funds retreival can be done from the [tRBTC Faucet](https://faucet.rsk.co/).

         ```
         npm run deploy testnet
         ```
-        > Take in consideration that the testnet network needs to be configured in the truffle.js file.
+        > Take into consideration that testnet needs to be configured in the truffle.js file.

         RIF Relay already have contracts deployed on `Testnet` and can be found in the [contracts](/rif/relay/contracts) section.